 I recently watched the holiday movie classic, A Christmas Story (for the tenth time).
 The movie is fun no matter how many times I watch it.
 In one funny scene, Ralphie waits in line to see Santa to request his most desired gift – the Red Ryder BB Gun.
 His brother goes first, hops on Santa’s lap, and screams in terror until an “elf” throws him down the exit slide.

-You see it every year (except, of course, this year).
+You see it every year (except, of course, last year).
 Parents eager to share the joy of Christmas (or Instagram picture) plop their child down on some fat stranger’s lap at the mall and start taking pictures.
 The child takes one look at the big, bearded face and loses it!

 Not surprising because, if you think about it, Santa is terrifying.
 First, he’s a stranger.
 Second, he breaks into your house (I know he’s leaving presents, but still).
 And, third, have you ever watched Rudolph the Red-Nosed Reindeer?
 Santa can be kind of a jerk.

 It turns out we’re not the only country that mixes fear with the festive.
 So, just for fun, here are five somewhat terrifying holiday traditions from around the world.

 In Austria, jolly Saint Nicholas travels around giving gifts to good little girls and boys.
 But he’s not alone.
 Santa’s entourage includes a terrifying, horned demon by the name of Krampus.
 The hairy devil punishes wicked children by throwing them in a sack and running away into the night.